juronen/clusterduck/readme.md

 master and passed to a user defined function.

-stdout and stderr are redirected to worker_name.out and worker_name.err files in the directory passed to `Builder.launch`, which defaults to `/tmp/clusterduck`.
+stdout and stderr are redirected to worker_name.out and worker_name.err files on the worker's machine in the directory passed to `Builder.launch`, which defaults to `/tmp/clusterduck`.